GameDriver-io/Unreal-quickstart5.1/README.md

 SomeProjectPath/
 └─ Plugins/
-   └─ UnrealCLR		<----- You should see the UnrealCLR folder here └─ gdio.license	<----- Place your license here
+   └─ UnrealCLR		<----- You should see the UnrealCLR folder here └─ gdio.license.txt	<----- Place your license here └─ Managed/
-└─ Managed/
    └─ GameDriver	<----- You should see a GameDriver folder here └─ MyProject.uproject